 8. WordPress Security Keys and Salts

-9. Protect wp-includes directory
+9. Protect the wp-includes directory

 To prevent someone from viewing the indexes, you have to protect the wp-includes directory, for this, you need to edit the .htaccess file.

 Note: make sure the code below is not overwritten by WordPress, place it outside the # BEGIN WordPress and # END WordPress tags in the .htaccess file.
 WordPress can overwrite anything between these tags.
-If you don’t know how to edit .htaccess file, contact us, we can do it for you free of charge.
+If you don’t know how to edit the .htaccess file, contact us, we can do it for you free of charge.

 # Block the include-only files. <IfModule mod_rewrite.c> RewriteEngine On RewriteBase / RewriteRule ^wp-admin/includes/ - [F,L] RewriteRule !^wp-includes/ - [S=3] RewriteRule ^wp-includes/[^/]+\.php$ - [F,L] RewriteRule ^wp-includes/js/tinymce/langs/.+\.php - [F,L] RewriteRule ^wp-includes/theme-compat/ - [F,L] </IfModule> # BEGIN WordPress